-The R marking indicates the position at which the Focusing Ring should be set when using infrared film.
-Be sure to use the proper infrared filter recommended by the manufacturer of the film.
-After focusing in the usual manner, read the object distance off the Distance Scale of the lens.
-Then turn the lens so that the object distance is exactly opposite the R index mark.
+R marking indicates the position at which focusing should be set when using an infrared film.
+Be sure to use proper infrared filter which is recommended by manufacturer of infrared films.
+After accurate focusing is done in the usual manner read the object distance off the Distance Scale of the lens.
+Then turn the lens so that the object distance will be exactly opposite the R index mark.
 The lens is now in focus for infrared photography.